pixie-io/blog.px.dev/content/blog/open-source-auth/ossauth.md

 - Users who need a fully open source observability solution that works out of the box
 - Users whose clusters cannot make external network requests

-However, we still appreciate the benefits that Auth0 provides.
+However, we still appreciate the benefits that Auth0 provides:

 - Mature and battle-tested solution
 - Easy to implement login with third-party accounts